Listen to this article now

 But, when it comes to technology, not all developments are suitable for the fashion industry.

-From digital influencers to AI and material innovation, these are the top 22 fashion innovations of 2020-2021, shaping the future of fashion.
+From digital influencers to AI fashion designers and material innovation, these are the top 22 fashion innovations of 2020-2021, shaping fashion in 2021.

 22. Virtual Influencers